-Sweet Friend, I want you to know that I have a resource page that goes into detail various kinds of abuse.
+Sweet Friend, I want you to know that I have a resource page titled help for abused women that go into detail various kinds of abuse.
 Please check it out and refer back to it when needed.

 How to Overcome Anxiety from a Biblical Perspective